spacetelescope/jwst/docs/jwst/pipeline/calwebb_coron3.rst

 :Data model: `~jwst.datamodels.QuadModel`
 :File suffix: _psfalign

-For each science target exposure, all of the reference PSF images in the "_psfstack" product are aligned to each science target integration and saved to a 4D "_psfalign" product by the :ref:`align_refs <align_refs_step>` step.
-The output file name is exposure-based, with the addition of the associated candidate ID, e.g.
+For each science target exposure, all of the reference PSF images in the "_psfstack" product are aligned to each science target integration and saved to a 4D "_psfalign" product by the :ref:`align_refs
-"jw8607342001_02102_00001_nrcb3_a3001_psfalign.fits."
+<align_refs_step>` step.
+If the target or PSF images have any of the
+data quality flags set to "DO_NOT_USE" these pixels are replaced with the median value of a region around the flagged data.
+The size of the box region to use for the replacement can be specified.
+These corrected images are using in the :ref:`align_refs <align_refs_step>` step and passed along for subsequent processing.
+The output file name is exposure-based, with the addition of the associated candidate ID, e.g.  "jw8607342001_02102_00001_nrcb3_a3001_psfalign.fits."

 3D PSF-subtracted images
 ^^^^^^^^^^^^^^^^^^^^^^^^